J. Dwight Pentecost: Career

+Pentecost was ordained in 1941 at Cambridge Springs, Pennsylvania, into the Presbyterian Church, serving as a pastor there from 1941 to 1946, and then at Saint John's Presbyterian Church in Devon, Pennsylvania, from 1946 to 1951.
+He was the senior pastor at Grace Bible Church in Dallas, Texas, from 1958 to 1976.
+Fellow DTS seminarian Charles R. Swindoll served under Pentecost at Grace Church from 1961 to 1965, including a two-year position as assistant pastor.

-He traveled worldwide, speaking on his specialist subjects.
-A Festschrift, Essays in Honor of J. Dwight Pentecost, has been written.
-Edited by Stanley D. Toussaint and Charles H. Dyer, it was published by Moody Press in January 1986.
+Pentecost wrote nearly twenty books, mostly for the general Christian audience.
+He spoke to audiences worldwide.
+A Festschrift, Essays in Honor of J. Dwight Pentecost, was published by Moody Press in 1986.

 Writings

-Pentecost is possibly best known for his published writings, which are predominantly focused on issues of Christian living and the eschatological scriptures.
-Pentecost took a Premillennial and Pretribulational view of the unfulfilled prophetic passages of the apocalyptic biblical literature.
-He had a Dispensationalist position, however, and his Things to Come (1958) is characterized by a comprehensive review of almost every view on the biblical prophetic subject matter that has any form of prominence.
+Pentecost is possibly best known for his published writings, which are predominantly focused on issues of Christian living and eschatology.
+Pentecost was a dispensationalist, taking a premillennial and pretribulational view of the prophetic and apocalyptic biblical passages.
+His Things to Come (1958) includes a comprehensive review of almost every view on the biblical prophetic subject matter that has any level of prominence.